KarlsruheMIS/LearnAndReduce/README.md

 ### Output

-The output of the program without the **-verbose** option is a single line on the format
+The output of the program without the **--verbose** option is a single line on the format
 ```
 instance_name,struction_config,reduction_config,seed,gnn_filter,#vertices,#edges,#reduced_instance_vertices,#reduced_instance_edges,offset,reduction_time
 ```